yuanchen8911/recdemo/README.md

 ## Introduction

-This repo shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save to svg or mp4 files.
+This project shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save them to svg or mp4 files.

 ## Install
 1. Install `asciinema` (https://asciinema.org/docs/installation)